 It’s a well-known fact that customers share stories of bad customer service with their networks of friends, colleagues and family far more than they share the good.
 In fact, 95% of people report sharing a bad service experience with others, and 54% say they’ve shared their story with more than 5 people.
 With social media’s propensity to spread news, the likelihood is that these stories will reach much further.
 What isn’t widely understood though, is that customers will share good stories too; 87% of people report sharing a good service story with friends or family, or even through reviews.
 These positive experiences can have a huge impact to business performance, with 76% of customers trusting online reviews to determine their choice of provider.

-One part of this, as Erik Bigalk, the founder of , explains, is ensuring your social media channels are diligently monitored, and that comments are responded to promptly.
+One part of this, as Erik Bigalk, the founder of Smart Solutions, explains, is ensuring your social media channels are diligently monitored, and that comments are responded to promptly.
 He says: "Of course, regardless of customers commenting multiple times, or more so if they do, responses have to be fast.
 The best way to manage this is to have a designated social media team or staff member who actively monitors the channels and pre-prepares responses."

 He also adds that this online engagement, as well as any feedback or complaint forms shouldn't be missed, they're resolved to satisfaction, and that they're responded to immediately.
 He says: "This is of utmost importance.
 Industry average is at around 46 hours before queries get personally followed up, but this is way too long and can cause repeat queries and even negative comments on social media.
 This can cause an escalation of issues as the customer may feel that their matter is not being dealt with or they hold little-to-no importance to the company.
 The LeadCaller platform has been designed to resolve exactly this problem and provide customer service, sales and complaints with automated tools to attend to queries in less than 1 minute."